project-image

 Eternal Legion Focus

-7 months ago – Wed, Jan 31, 2024 at 08:22:08 AM
+about 1 year ago – Wed, Jan 31, 2024 at 08:22:08 AM

 Long ago, a Vertridge noble dabbled too deep in magic not meant for his eyes.
 Through this power, he gained the ability to raise the dead.
 Throughout the years this power has been passed down to future generations, from master to student.
 Necromancy now, fortunately, is still a rare occurrence in Shortreach.
 With the exception of Southhallow, a small county to the south of Vertridge.
 There, the city of Little Blood exists with almost a purely undead populace.
 One thing that never dies however, is the love of Jousting!